We may earn money or products from the companies mentioned in this post.

 When Life Gives You Pears

 Last November when I received a bushel of ripen pears (for free) from the kind owner of the apple orchard where I buy all of my fall fruit from, I didn’t really know what I was going to make with them.
 On my way home, I made one last stop at the grocery store.
-In an end bunker located near the produce section, they had a sale on cranberries for .99.
+In an end bunker located near the produce section, they had a sale on cranberries for .99 a bag.
 I knew immediately what I was going to make.
 Pear Cranberry Pie Filling was born and has become one of my all time favorite pie fillings.